Kedonp/Cyclistic-Case-Study-Project/README.md

 ## How to view
 - Start with `Cyclistic Case Study Summary.pdf` to see the main presentation.
-- Feel free to view files and sources of the project.
+- Feel free to view other files and sources of the project.